 Away by Robert Dunbar is a puzzling mix.
 On one hand it has the tried-and-true ingredient of a shifty, clandestine human operation; you'll keep turning pages just to find out what the hell is going on.
 On the other hand there is little illumination.
 A man has awoken in a room with no idea whom he is or why he's there at all.
 Minor clues are offered, and by the finale you'll either be smiling or gritting your teeth ...

-Harold has just patented a new technology enabling blood donors the option of donating quickly and efficiently with no more aplomb than an exchange at the bank teller.
+EV 2000 by Amy Greech is one of those tales that's prescribed but never fails to entertain: artificial intelligence developed with malign results.
+Harold has just patented a new technology enabling blood donors the option of donating efficiently with no more aplomb than an exchange at a bank teller.
 With shades of stories like Demon Seed and Electric Dreams, EV 2000 is decidedly creepy.

 With a demonic blend of revenge and time-travel, J J Davis gives us Wall of Delusion: here, the time travel aspect is fresh with our main guy Scott (after committing a double homicide when he finds his wife in bed with another) undergoing radical new therapy involving nano brain-machines and memory.
 Although we assume this takes place in the future,

 Lastly, we have Scotch on the rocks by William F Nolan.
 With a subject matter that's close to my heart (UFO's), this is a comedic treasure rounding off the issue nicely.
 A short essay by Gill Ainsworth accompanies it.